 The Bank is wholly owned by LHV Group, which also owns 100 per cent. of the fund management company, LHV Varahaldus, and 65 per cent. of AS LHV Kindlustus (established in 2020) which has recently started offering property insurance.
 In 2021, LHV Group established another subsidiary LHV UK Limited, which is making preparations to apply for a banking licence in the United Kingdom.
 After the licence is obtained, the Bank's financial intermediaries business will be transferred to the separate subsidiary of the Group.
-LHV Group's principal shareholders are two of its founders who, although not related parties, between them controlled (directly and through related parties) 33.07 per cent. of the shares in LHV Group as at 31 March 2021.
-Both of these shareholders are also members of LHV Group's Supervisory Board.
+As of 31 March 2022, 47.4 per cent. of the shares in LHV Group belong to the members of the Supervisory Board and the member of the Management Board and to persons associated with them.
+The shareholder with a significant shareholding is Rain Lõhmus and persons related to him, owning a total of 22.68 per cent. of the share capital.

-The table below shows LHV Group's five largest shareholders as at 31 March 2021.
+The table below shows LHV Group's five largest shareholders as at 31 March 2022.